hbatistuzzo/Diamonds_regression/README.md

 ---

-## Dataset Description
+## Dataset Description and Inspection:

-The list of diamonds contains the following information:1:41 PM 11/24/2022
+The list of diamonds contains the following information:

 - Price: Price in US dollars
 - Carat: Weight of the diamond